msupply-foundation/conforma-web-app/documentation/internal/Level-1-Review-And-LOQ.md

 ![Review and LOQ Schema](images/Review-And-LOQ-Schema.png)

-This schema structure allows new responses to be created (previous responses to be duplicated) for every new update, and this creates a system which maintains historic data integrity.
+This schema structure allows new responses to be created (previous responses to be duplicated) whenever a review or application are opened (restarted) for editing, and this creates a system which maintains historic data integrity.

 ## Starting and Re-Staring Review